jepbura/auto-git/README.md

-Today's date in Jalali calendar: 1402/02/28 Today's date in Gregorian calendar: 2023-05-18
+Today's date in Jalali calendar: 1402/02/29 Today's date in Gregorian calendar: 2023-05-19
  # Auto commit
 This project updates its GitHub repository README.md on a daily basis using Docker and Python.

 ## Usage

-Define the following environment variable to configure project.
+Define the following environment variable to configure Gaga Node.

 Variable | Description | Optional
 -------- | ----------- | --------